EDUC5000 National Literacy and Numeracy Test

 All the questions are in either selected responses (e.g. multiple choice) or short answer formats.
 No extended writing is required.
 Marks will not be deducted for incorrect responses.

 - Students are able to demonstrate their personal literacy and numeracy skills.

-- Typically this unit is assessed in the following way: national literacy and numeracy test.
+- Indicative assessments in this unit are as follows: national literacy and numeracy test.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the national literacy and numeracy test component.